There are so many reasons why so many of us wonder what is safe for dogs to eat.

 It can be scary to think about, not least since garlic features in so much of our cuisine, all over the world.

-However, this is one reason why vets and experts recommend that your dog stick to their own healthy and balanced diet, as featured in food especially formulated for them.
+However, this is one reason why vets and experts recommend that your dog sticks to their own healthy and balanced diet, as featured in food specially formulated for them.

 More than this, if you’re looking to supplement the vitamins and minerals in your dog’s diet, there are certainly safer ways of doing so.

 Digging deeper into why garlic is dangerous for dogs, as well as dangerous for cats, paints quite the grim picture.